cciw-uk/cciw.co.uk/docs/services.rst

     * Made note of auth settings - copied to password store and to secrets.json as "SMTP_USERNAME" and "SMTP_PASSWORD".

-    * Also make note of MX record needed (inbound SMTP server)
+    * Also made note of MX record needed (inbound SMTP server)

 * Under 'Email addresses', added web master personal email address to test sending.